 To determine the best location to display your bonsai, you’ll need to know what type of tree it is and whether or not it’s an indoor or outdoor plant.

 Most common types of bonsai such as juniper, pine and spruce trees are outdoor plants and should be exposed to the seasons like their larger counterparts.
 Outdoor bonsai also include deciduous trees, meaning that their leaves change with the seasons.
-These include maple, elms and gingko.
+These include maple, elm and ginkgo.

-Indoor bonsai trees are typically subtropical species which thrive off of stable temperatures throughout the year.
+Indoor bonsai trees are typically subtropical species that thrive off of stable temperatures throughout the year.
 These include jade plants, Hawaiian umbrella trees, and ficus trees.

 Once you’ve figured out what type of bonsai tree you have, the rest is fairly simple.
 Here are some general tips on bonsai tree positioning that typically apply to all types of bonsai trees.